Discovering Hidden Gems in Existing Systems

 A Closer Look: The Benefits of Existing Information Models

 For example, let’s say you’re working with an entity-relationship model (ERM) from an old database.
 This ERM isn’t just a diagram; it’s a map of how data flows through the system.
 It shows you what entities exist, how they interact, and where the data is stored.
+In addition, each entity is defined by an attribute that specifies a concrete piece of information, such as an identifier or a business-relevant property.
 By leveraging this existing model, I can quickly identify the key components of the system and understand the relationships between them.
 Moreover, it provides a clear view of the system’s current architecture, allowing me to build on what’s already there.

 The Validation Challenge: Avoiding Common Pitfalls

-But here’s the catch: Existing information isn’t always accurate.
-Just like in system archeology, you need to validate and check this information meticulously.
+But here’s the catch: existing information isn’t always accurate.
+Just like in system archaeology, I need to validate and check this information meticulously.
 I’ve found that some data might be outdated or incomplete.
 This can lead to incorrect assumptions and flawed models.

 Turning Challenges into Opportunities